 1. Investigate aerodynamic noise due to the interaction of the vortical flow from a jet engine with high-lift devices

 2. Perform LES for the turbulent flow around wings, with and without the influence from the jet.
-Understand flow physics and noise generation mechanisms for the phenomenon of jet wing interaction.

 3. Investigate the radiated noise to far field due to jet-wing interaction using the FW-H method for sound wave propagation, to compare predicted far Veld noise with experimental data.